 - Inventory: It’s not enough to keep documents filed in an orderly fashion.
 You must also identify paper and electronic documents that each department and individual creates.
 Knowing this information allows a firm to properly keep and purge its documents in accordance with its records retention schedule.

-- Legal considerations: It is up to a firm to to learn and stay up to date regarding local and federal laws and standards about document retention, holds and destruction, as different types of documents have different retention periods.
+- Legal considerations: It is up to a firm to learn and stay up to date regarding local and federal laws and standards about document retention, holds, and destruction, as different types of documents, have different retention periods.
 A firm, for example, may need to retain personnel records for five years, but maintain client records for longer.
-In addition to considering the amount of time that you must retain a record according to the law, a firm must also make retention decisions based on factors such as ongoing use, historical value and audit requirements.
+In addition to considering the amount of time that you must retain a record according to the law, a firm must also make retention decisions based on factors such as ongoing use, historical value, and audit requirements.

 - Physical storage considerations: When digitally storing documents, make sure that all the documents that are crucial to a firm’s operations are backed up to prevent information losses in the event of a disaster.
 Redundant backup solutions to employ include copying files to CDs or DVDs, as well as offsite backups to a cloud storage provider that your respective state’s Bar Association endorses.
 Along with digital files, keep a copy of the software that the firm uses and their license keys in a safe location offsite in the event that you need to reinstall programs to access digital files.

 In law firms, it’s always best to destroy records in accordance to the firm’s official records management and document retention policy.
 The policies for electronic documents and paper documents should be the same to avoid confusion.
 After creating a policy, review and update it regularly so they reflect the latest rulings.
 As technologies change, so will the law.
 Staying up to date on both keeps your firm competitive.